Dropcam Telemetry Viewer v2.16

 Data & Privacy

-Your video and GPX files never leave your computer until you choose to export.
+Your video and GPX files never leave your computer until you choose to send a report or create a share link.
 See the landing page for our full privacy statement.

 Tips for Good Surveys